Editor's note: The Bloom Hybrid is now discontinued. Please visit our list of top latex mattresses for similar options.

 - The perimeter boasts reinforced coils designed to promote firmer edge support.

 Comparing Firmness (Support & Feel)

-In order to give you a better idea of how each bed should feel to most people, we have assigned a score to both brands that indicates where they each fall on our comfort scale.
-This 1-10 system promises a softer feel at the lower end, with 1 being softest.
+To give you a better idea of how each bed should feel to most people, we have assigned a score to both brands that indicate where they each fall on our comfort scale.
+This 1-10 system promises a softer feel at the lower end, with 1 being the softest.
 The higher numbers would be firmer, with 10 being the firmest feel.

 Comparing Sinkage and Bounce

-Being hybrids with coil systems, both products are quite bouncy.
+Both beds are hybrids with coil systems, which means they are quite bouncy.
 The bounce and the quick response from the materials ought to combine to ensure repositioning is simple and easy on these items.

 Comparing Motion Transfer